-- a) To behave in a manner that is appropriate and is a credit to the student, his/her family, and the school. - b) To respect others. - c) To show respect by removing all head coverings during and throughout the school day. - d) To treat others as you would like to be treated. - e) To dress appropriately for school. - a) To use appropriate behavior when waiting at the bus stop or parent/guardian car.

-- b) To wear protective gear if biking to school. - c) To walk all bikes, skateboards, etc. when on school grounds. - d) To be orderly on the bus. - e) To go directly to school. - f) To respect crossing guards. - g) To respect other people's property. - a) To refrain from any behavior that results in the destruction of personal or school property. - b) To refrain from eating candy or gum during school hours.
+- a.
+To behave in a manner that is appropriate and is a credit to the student, his/her family, and the school. - b.
+To respect others. - c.
+To show respect by removing all head coverings during and throughout the school day. - d.
+To treat others as you would like to be treated. - e.
+To dress appropriately for school. - a) To use appropriate behavior when waiting at the bus stop or parent/guardian car. - b) To wear protective gear if biking to school. - c) To walk all bikes, skateboards, etc. when on school grounds. - d) To be orderly on the bus. - e) To go directly to school. - f) To respect crossing guards. - g) To respect other people's property.